Eddy Merckx: Legacy

 While racing, he became the third rider to win all three Grand Tours in his career, a feat that has since been accomplished by more riders.
 He holds the record for most Grand Tour victories with 11, along with the record for most stage wins across all three Grand Tours with 64.
 He has completed the most Giro-Tour doubles in history with three.
-He was the first rider to win cycling's Triple Crown which has only been accomplished one other time, by Stephen Roche in 1987.
+He was the first rider to win cycling's Triple Crown which has only been accomplished two other times, by Stephen Roche in 1987 and Tadej Pogačar in 2024.
 He is the only rider to win the general, points and mountains classifications at the Giro d'Italia, in 1968, and at the Tour de France, in 1969.
 Since then, the general, points and mountains classifications have been won at the Vuelta a España by Tony Rominger in 1993 and by Laurent Jalabert in 1995.
 He shares the record for most victories at both the Giro d'Italia and Tour de France, with five wins at each.
 In those races he also holds the records for days spent in the race leader's jersey at 78 and 96 respectively.
 For his career successes in the Giro d'Italia, Merckx became the first rider inducted into the race's Hall of Fame in 2012.
 When being inducted, Merckx was given the modern-day trophy with the winners engraved until 1974, the last year he won the race.
-At the Tour, he shares the record for most stage wins in its history, with thirty-four.
+At the Tour, he sits just behind Mark Cavendish for the record of the most stage wins in a career, Merckx's thirty-four to Cavendish's thirty-five.
 The Grand Départ for the 2019 Tour de France was held in Brussels, Belgium to honor Merckx's first Tour de France win in 1969.

 He was given the nickname "The Cannibal" by the daughter of Christian Raymond, a teammate of Merckx's.
 Raymond had commented on Merckx not allowing anyone else to win, to which his daughter referred to Merckx as a cannibal.
 Raymond liked the nickname and then mentioned it to the press.
 In Italy, he was known as il mostro ("the Monster").